Skybox-Technologies/css-fundamentals/presentation.md

 CSS stands for Cascading Style Sheets and it works by introducing an incredibly flexible, hierarchical system of rule definitions to act on your HTML tags.
 This enormous flexibility is simultaneously CSS's greatest strength and biggest pitfall.
 The rules are fairly simple, but the results in practice can often become extremely convoluted due to the amount of rules that (un)intentionally act upon any element in the document.

 The main rules of CSS are as follows:
-- Rules applied to a parent element cascade down to (affect) all child elements below it, and
+- Rules applied to a parent element (most of them...) cascade down to affect all child elements below it, and
 - In case of conflicting rules, the rule with the greatest specificity wins.

 Specificity is a measure of how specific a rule is.
 For instance, a very generic rule like